aliaksandr960/monodepth-satellite-toolbox/README.md

 It looks like analytics and orthophoto generation may require a significant amount of RAM and are not fully optimized yet.
 Please check your available memory, and if it's insufficient, consider splitting the reconstruction into smaller regions.

+**Please, used the same GeoTIF format as in example reconstruction**

 ## This toolbox can:
 1. **Split big GeoTIF images on patches, process each patch with a monocular depth model and normalizer results and save them as GeoTIF images**
 ![split infer merge](docs/split-infer-merge.jpg)